 A Life of Priestly Service

 As he recovered from his wounds, Avellino was so impressed by the Theatines that he asked to be allowed to join the order.
 He was granted permission, and at the age of thirty-five, he began his novitiate.
 He took the name of Andrew in honor of the Apostle.

 Following his novitiate, he visited the tombs of the apostles in Rome.
 Upon his return, he was made master of the novices which is a position that Avellino held for ten years before being name superior.

 Throughout this time, Avellino helped prepare the novices while also celebrating mass, hearing confessions, and preaching.
 He became well-known for his dynamic preaching which helped bring about many conversions.
 However, the fame always troubled the humble priest.

 In part based on his previous experiences, Avellino was known for his commitment to helping the clergy to be pure.
 His organizational skills and abilities to lead were used in establishing new homes for the Theatines in Milan and Piancenza.

-Learn all about the saints in a free, five day email course.
+Learn all about the saints in a free, five day course delivered to your email inbox.